 It is very straightforward to get to Semuc Champey from Lanquin.
-In the town, you can grab one of the track taxis (you will stand a the back – so much fun!).
+In the town, you can grab one of the track taxis (you will stand at the back – so much fun!).
 The official price is Q25 (for tourists), but you can definitely negotiate, especially if you are in a group.
 I went with a couple of friends, and we managed to get a taxi for Q20 each.

 The taxi will drop you at the park entrance, where you will be asked to pay Q50 for the ticket.
 You will also definitely be approached by someone trying to offer you a tour or guidance.

-The park is well marked and great for hiking.
+The park is well-marked and great for hiking.
 There are toilets and lockers in the park.
 Take a padlock if you’d like to use lockers.

-On your way up, you will find many vendors selling fruit, coconut water and juices but all pretty overpriced.
+On your way up, you will find many vendors selling fruit, coconut water and juices but all are pretty overpriced.

 The view from the mirador is spectacular.
 The climb is definitely worth it, and you should not miss it!
-The only downside is that you are only allowed 15 minutes at the mirador, and keep in mind that if you want to use a drone, you will be asked to pay a fee.
+The only downside is that you are only allowed 15 minutes at the Mirador, and keep in mind that if you want to use a drone, you will be asked to pay a fee.

 We then walked down to the pools and literally spent the rest of the day there.
 The Semuc Champey pools are a true paradise.
-The water’s temperature was perfect, colour out of the world and surrounding gorge and jungle made it an extraordinary experience.
+The water’s temperature was perfect, the colour out of the world and the surrounding gorge and jungle made it an extraordinary experience.
 It is one of the most beautiful places and incredible things I have experienced in my life.
 Do I need to say more?